K-Regret Queries Using Multiplicative Utility Functions: Preliminaries

 \begin{defn}[$K$-Regret Query] Given a family of utility functions $\mathcal{F}$, the \emph{$k$-regret} query returns a size-$k$ subset $\mathcal{S} \subseteq \mathcal{D}$, such that the maximum regret ratio over $\mathcal{S}$ is smaller than or equal to that over any other size-$k$ subset $\mathcal{S}' \subseteq \mathcal{D}$.
 Formally,

 \end{defn}

-Specific utility functions are not always available because the query users are not usually pre-known and their utility functions may not be specified precisely.
+Specific utility functions are not always available because the query users are not usually known in advance and their utility functions may not be specified precisely.
 The $k$-regret query does not require any specific utility functions to be given.
-Instead, the query considers a family of functions of a certain form such as the linear functions~\cite{nanongkai2010regret}, i.e., $f(p_i) = \sum_{j=1}^{d} \alpha_j \cdot p_{i}.c_{j}$ where $\alpha_j$ is the \emph{weight} of dimension $j$.
-The $k$-regret query minimizes the maximum regret ratio of any utility function of such form (without knowing the value of $\alpha_j$).
+Instead, the query considers a family of infinite functions such as the family of linear functions~\cite{nanongkai2010regret}, i.e., $f(p_i) = \sum_{j=1}^{d} \alpha_j \cdot p_{i}.c_{j}$ where $\alpha_j$ is the \emph{weight} of dimension $j$.
+The $k$-regret query minimizes the maximum regret ratio of any utility function in such a family of utility functions, without knowing the value of the $\alpha_j$'s.

-Our contribution to the study of $k$-regret queries is the consideration of a family of \emph{multiplicative utility functions} (MUFs). \begin{defn}[Multiplicative Utility Function] We define a \emph{multiplicative utility function (MUF)} $f$ to be a utility function of the following form:
+Our contribution to the study of $k$-regret queries is the incorporation of a family of \emph{multiplicative utility functions} (MUFs). \begin{defn}[Multiplicative Utility Function] A \emph{multiplicative utility function (MUF)} $f$ is defined to be a utility function of the following form:

 where $\alpha_j \ge 0$ is a function parameter and $\sum_{j=1}^{d}\alpha_j \le 1$. \end{defn}